Mandalay Kitchen

 Google

 Awesome place for some tasty burmese food.
 Highly recommend the shan khao soi, the chicken fell right off the bone.
 The noodles and flavor were so good and the spice level was just right!
-My friend enjoyed their pumpkin curry.
-Delicious food and big portions.
+My boyfriend enjoyed the pumpkin curry.
+Delicious food and good portions.
+Update: came back and tried some new dishes and everything was so good!
+One of my favorite restaurants in msp

 James L.